Diffusion Models Memorize in Training -- and Generalize in Inference: Model error causes generalization

-This defines a smooth vector field over $\mathbb{R}^2$ whose geometry depends on $\sigma$: For large $\sigma$, it globally tends towards the superposition of all training points.
-For small $\sigma$, the vector field collapses to a projection onto the nearest training sample, and for intermediate $\sigma$, a mixture of the above (\cref{fig:toy-geometry}).
+For intermediate noise levels $\sigma$, a mixture of the above occurs, where noisy samples $\x$ are attracted by only their closest training samples.
 Sampling randomly initialized trajectories with this predictor yields perfect memorization of the training set.
-Note that the conditional optimal predictor is the same as $\y^*$, but the posterior mean only includes training points with the given condition.
+Note that the conditional optimal predictor is the same as $\y^*$, but the posterior mean includes only those training points satisfying the given condition.

-To simulate real, erroneous diffusion models, we construct an \textbf{error-prone target predictor} by substituting the real data distribution $P(y)$ with an "uncertain" data distribution $P_\delta(y) = \int_{\mathbb{R}^d} \mathcal{N}(\y|\y',\delta^2) P(\y') d\y'$, where the true data points are randomly shifted by isotropic Gaussian noise with variance $\delta^2$.
+To simulate real, erroneous diffusion models, we construct an \textbf{error-prone target predictor} by substituting the real data distribution $P(\y)$ by an "uncertain" data distribution $P_\delta(\y) = \int_{\mathbb{R}^d} \mathcal{N}(\y|\y',\delta^2) P(\y') d\y'$, where the true data points are randomly shifted by isotropic Gaussian noise with variance $\delta^2$.
 Therefore, their exact locations are unknown to the predictor.
-The corresponding posterior mean is
+The corresponding posterior mean is given by